northway/symfony/README.md

 It is compatible with most of the available databases engines, including MySQL, PostgreSQL, Oracle, and Microsoft SQL Server.
 It runs on linux and Windows platforms.

-For more see LICENSE file
+For more see LICENSE information on https://symfony.com